Results and Resits

 This period may be extended in exceptional circumstances, by the Academic Standards and Quality Committee.

-Can I appeal this decision to withdraw me from study and if it is successful can I return to study in 2021/22?
+Can I appeal this decision to withdraw me from study and if it is successful can I return to study?

-Yes, you may be able to appeal the decision by using the Academic Appeals Procedure.
+You may be able to appeal the decision by using the Academic Appeals Procedure.
 This is the only way to challenge the decision of the University regarding your academic progress.
-There are limited grounds for appeal and the process can take many months to complete.
-This means that, even if your appeal is successful and you are permitted a further attempt, you will not be allowed to return to study now.
+As above, there are limited grounds for appeal and the process can take many months to complete.

 How will the Repeat year impact on my visa?